pkozilek/data-modeling-with-postgres-nanodegree/README.md

 The database schema chosen for this project was the star schema.
 It is a very popular schema for data analysis purposes.
 It is a denormalized schema that has the following advantages for the Sparkify startup context:

+* Simple queries: needs less join logic than normalized schemas.
 * Fast aggregations: because of the simpler queries the performance in aggregations is better.
-* Simple queries: needs less join logic than normalized schemas.
-* High performance for read-only purposes
+* High performance for read-only purposes.

 The main disadvantage of this scheme is the lack of flexibility for specific queries, which is possible in normalized databases.